duyet/monorepo/apps/blog/_posts/2023/07/airflow-control-parallelism-concurrency.md

   - Ariflow
 slug: /2023/07/airflow-control-parallelism-concurrency.html
 thumbnail: /media/2023/07/airflow-control-parallelism-concurrency.svg
-description: "How to control parallelism and concurrency"
+description: 'How to control parallelism and concurrency'
 ---

 ![Airflow control the parallelism and concurrency](/media/2023/07/airflow-control-parallelism-concurrency.svg)